micmejia/bible-dump/NKJV/Jeremiah/Jer 5.md

 ###### 1
-"Run to and fro through the streets of Jerusalem; See now and know; And seek in her open places If you can find a man, If there is _anyone_ who executes [^a]judgment, Who seeks the truth, And I will pardon her.
+"Run to and fro through the streets of Jerusalem; See now and know; And seek in her open places If you can find a man, If there is _anyone_ who executes judgment, Who seeks the truth, And I will pardon her.

 ###### 2
 Though they say, '_As_ the Lord lives,' Surely they swear falsely."